Preparation Prior to the Workshop

 Live Demonstrations and Triads.

-There will be live demonstrations of AI-EMDR in action daily.
+EMDR Focus workshops involve live demonstrations of AI-EMDR in action.
 If you’d like to volunteer, please let us know in advance of the workshop.

-Usually, it’s first come first served, and while Mark won’t need a comprehensive trauma history, he will liaise briefly beforehand by email to ensure there aren’t seriously significant issues that might come up in the work and surprise us.
+Usually, it’s first come first served, and while we do not need a comprehensive trauma history in advance, we will liaise briefly beforehand by email to ensure there aren’t seriously significant issues that might come up in the work and surprise us.

 These workshops can be a very powerful experience, both for the group and for the volunteer kindly offering themselves to work openly this way.